stackforge/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 Beginning with Fuel 6.1, you can remove a node from inventory if it is dead or there is need to delete it from the cluster.
-To do that, you should click **Forget** button next to the required node.
+To do that, you should click the **Remove** button next to the required node or select the node and hit *Delete*.
 This works for any offline node both deployed and not.
 To remove any node from inventory using the
 Fuel CLI, see :ref:`Remove a node from Fuel DB <remove-inv>`.